gkaguirrelab/LiveTrackVideoRecorder/README.md

 This python code starts a GUI program which interacts with ffmpeg and allows users to input recording parameters such as video name, save path, video length, video format, scale, and framerate.
 The browse button allows inputting json protocol files which can be used to auto assign some of the variables according to an MRI scan or experimental protocol.
 If a protocol file is selected, switch between the runs specified in the selected json file can be achieved with the right and left arrows.
 The length adapts automatically when another run is selected via the arrows.

+# Json file overview
+Json files can be used to switch between video names and lengths and save videos to Aguirre-Brainard lab Dropbox automatically.
+The root dropbox path is hard coded.
+In json file you need to specify:
+-mainDataFolder - This is the main project name (e.g LDOG_data, MELA_data)
+-experiment - This is the name of the experiment folder (e.g OLApproach_TrialSequenceMR) -protocol - Name of the protocol file (eg. PupilScotoLDOG) -initialOutputPath - Path to save the initial video.
+If a json file is used, the final Dropbox path is created with the above variables.

 # Equipment configuration

 VIDEO